-If you’re here, then chances are that your company has experienced a data breach.
+If you’re here, then chances are that your company has experienced or gain unauthorized access to confidential data.
 Data breaches can be catastrophic to your business, costing you unforeseen dollars in repair and time in mitigating the issue.

 How will you alert your clients that your organization has been targeted by hackers?
 Will you contact any law enforcement agencies to catch the perpetrators?
-Creating a response guide before and during a data breach will ultimately help you better prepare for a sudden attack.
+Creating a response guide before and during a gain unauthorized access will ultimately help you better prepare for a sudden attack.

-Below, we’ll outline a comprehensive guide for how you can create a response guide to a data breach in three steps:
+Below, we’ll outline a comprehensive guide for how you can create a response guide to unauthorized gain access to financial information, customer data in three steps:

-After a data breach, the most important thing to do is secure your business from any more attacks.
+After a unauthorized access, the most important thing to do is secure your business from any more attacks.
 Hackers will take advantage of your organization in any way they can, and their mission is to cause irreparable and widespread damage.

-Therefore, you should move swiftly in identifying a major data breach and securing your operations by following these steps:
+Therefore, you should move swiftly in identifying a major information leakage and securing your operations by following these steps:

 Move Swiftly to Secure Your Systems:

 The first thing you should do after a data breach is to move quickly and discover the security vulnerabilities that caused the issue.
-The only thing worse than a data breach is multiple data breaches.
+The only thing worse than a data breach is multiple data breaches happen.

 Take as much time as you need to ensure that your mistake doesn’t happen again.
 This means securing all physical areas that were involved in the breach.
 Lock them and change all access codes.